nickjbrowning/qml-lightning/README.md

 python3 setup.py build
 ```

-if you've got multiple versions of CUDA, you may need to prepend this command to let nvcc know where to find the correct CUDA libraries, eg:
+if you've got multiple versions of CUDA, you may need to prepend the LDFLAGS variable to let nvcc know where to find the correct CUDA libraries, eg:

 ```bash
 LDFLAGS=-L/usr/local/cuda-11.4 python3 setup.py build
 ```

 The above may also apply if you're using an environment manager, e.g conda/miniconda.
+Alternatively, you can make sure your LD_LIBRARY_PATH is set correctly.
 Once built, set `PYTHONPATH` to the following build directory, e.g in your `.bashrc` file:

 ```bash
 export PYTHONPATH=/path/to/qml_lightning/build/lib.XXX:$PYTHONPATH